msoos/cryptominisat/README.markdown

 format with the extension of XOR clauses.
 The C++ interface mimics this except that it allows for a more efficient system, with assumptions and multiple `solve()` calls.
-The python system is an interface to the C++ system that provides the best of both words: ease of use and a powerful interface.
+The python system is an interface to the C++ system that provides the best of both worlds: ease of use and a powerful interface.

 TravisCi: [![Build Status](https://travis-ci.org/msoos/cryptominisat.svg?branch=master)](https://travis-ci.org/msoos/cryptominisat)